 In Berlin, there will always be a small group of people pretending to be legitimate ‘players’ of the game but they are in on the scam.
 Once they extract the maximum amount of money out of any victim that falls into their trap they quickly disappear.
 Along with your hard-earned cash.

-It’s polite to say Dankeschön (thank you) and Tschüß (bye) to the staff when leaving a venue.
+The last entry in our 55 things you should know before visiting Berlin, it’s polite to say Dankeschön (thank you) and Tschüß (bye) to the staff when leaving a venue.
 In fact, it’s polite to say goodbye to anyone when you leave them, never mind just in Germany.